offertoro/VideoViewer/README.md

 1. The server side php file has some errors - please fix them.
 2. Please write a **simple** JS library to interact with the php server side.
 JS flavor can be either JQuery or Vanilla (no JS framework).
 Bootstrap is optional.
 No design is needed - simple strings with current state are recommended, e.g: "Session was created successfully!
 Now showing video 1 out of 20".
 The VideoViewer client-server protocol for interaction is dictated by the VideoViewerV1 interface.
 3. Please write a **simple** Android Java app with minimal design.
 The first step in the client-server interaction (fetching HTML) is not necessary.
 The video should be played inside the app.
-4. Please write a **simple** Objective-C app with minimal design.
+4. Please write a **simple** iOS Objective-C app with minimal design.
 The first step in the client-server interaction (fetching HTML) is not necessary.
 The video should be played inside the app.

 Please answer question 3 OR question 4.